Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: EXPERIMENTS

 \subsection{Real-World Demonstration}

-We further validated our approach in the Blocksworld domain through a real-world robotic demonstration.
+We further validated our approach in Blocksworld through a real-world robotic demonstration.
 The setup consisted of dual UR5e manipulators equipped with Robotiq 3F grippers and an Intel RealSense D455 sensor.
 Given an RGB image of the tabletop scene captured by the sensor, an open-vocabulary object detection model \cite{ren2024grounded} generated segmented masks for each object.
 These 2D masks were projected into 3D points using depth values, from which each object was localized in the simulator.
-We utilized the average CIELAB color value of each object's point cloud to distinguish individual blocks.
 Since the geometric and inertial properties of the objects were assumed to be known a priori, planning was performed as described in Sec.~\ref {sec:method}.
 The resulting plan, consisting of the arm trajectories and gripper open/close actions, was directly executed on the real robot, as shown in Fig.~\ref{fig:real}.

-We conducted five trials for each $3\le n \le 6$ in the Blocksworld domain.
-The planning times and success rates are similar to the simulation results presented in the previous section.
+We conducted 5 trials for each $3\le n \le 6$ in the Blocksworld domain.
+The planning times and success rates are similar to the simulation results presented in Sec.~\ref {sec:experiments}.
 In particular, \begin{itemize} \item For $n=3$ and $n=4$, the success rates are $100 \%$. \item For $n=5$, two trials failed due to collisions between the gripper and the object, due to the inaccurate object localization caused by occlusion. \item For $n=6$, the success rates are $80 \%$, similar to the simulation. \end{itemize} These results demonstrate that our planning approach can generate feasible plans for long-horizon tasks applicable in real-world settings.